schengsi93/Class-Exercises/README.md

             int value3 = Convert.ToInt32(Console.ReadLine());
             Console.WriteLine($"{value3 * 1.13:C}");

+Write a program that would convert temperature given in Centigrade scale to Fahrenheit – the number can be integer or real.
+To convert temperature in Centigrade (C) to Fahrenheit (F) use the formula: F = 1.8 * C + 32

             Console.Write("Temperature in Centigrade: ");
             int value4 = Convert.ToInt32(Console.ReadLine());
             Console.WriteLine("Temperature in Fahrenheit: "+ $"{value4 * 1.8 + 32}");

+Write a program that would take as input the value of x and calculate & output the value of y using the formula: y = 5 x2 – 4 x + 3

             Console.Write("Value of x: ");
             int value5 = Convert.ToInt32(Console.ReadLine());
             Console.WriteLine("Value of y: " + $"{5 * value5 * value5 - 4 * value5 + 3}");

+Write a program that reads the (x, y) coordinates of two points.
+Compute the distance between the two points using the formula:
+Distance = Square Root of [( x2 – x1 ) 2 + ( y2 – y1 ) 2 ]
+Note: A common question that arises is that how to get four inputs (two pairs of x and y) from the users all at once.
+At this moment, we haven’t learned about string manipulation and therefore you should just ask for user input four times.

             Console.Write("Value of x1: ");
             int x1 = Convert.ToInt32(Console.ReadLine());